 To Support, Educate, and Empower Cancer Patients and Their Families

-Our free comprehensive cancer program includes support groups, educational lectures and workshops for everyone impacted by cancer – men, women, teens, and children.
+Our free comprehensive cancer program includes support groups, educational lectures and healthy lifestyle workshops for everyone impacted by cancer – men, women, teens, and children.

 Gilda’s Club New York City (GCNYC) was founded in memory of the talented Saturday Night Live comedian, Gilda Radner, who died of ovarian cancer in 1989.
 Founded by Gene Wilder (Radner’s then husband), psychotherapist Joanna Bull, Mandy Patinkin, Joel Siegel, and other generous individuals, GCNYC opened its iconic Red Door in 1995 to provide a place where cancer patients and their families could find support, resources, and a community that cares.
 After a cancer diagnosis, the medical community will assess and plan a course of treatment – but cancer affects more than just the body.
 It can affect the well-being of the cancer patient as well as those around them.